 In the case of flat rate financing, verification on the basis of the ‘real cost’ principle of categories of eligible costs to which the rate is applied (or of their calculation where other simplified cost options are used to calculate them) and, where relevant, of other categories of eligible costs not taken into account in the flat rate financing system.

-The simplified cost options do not waive the obligation to fully observe all applicable Union and national rules, such as publicity, public procurement, equal opportunities, sustainable environment, state aids, etc. (see section 1.6.2 page 11).
-Horizontal thematic audits on compliance with applicable rules could analyse also procedures followed for public procurement in the event that a risk assessment establishes a specific risk of irregularity, but only to verify whether the public procurement procedures have been respected, not to audit the amounts paid.
-If breaches of public procurement procedures are observed, it could be difficult or even impossible to quantify the exact impact at operation level; however, a flat rate correction could be applied and an infringement procedure could be launched by the Commission.
+The simplified cost options do not waive the obligation to fully observe all applicable Union and national rules, such as publicity, public procurement, equal opportunities, sustainable environment, state aids, etc. (see section 1.6.2, page 11).
+In the case of flat-rate financing, the categories of costs justified on the basis of real costs to calculate other categories of costs are not considered as using simplified cost options.

+Horizontal thematic audits on compliance with applicable rules could analyse also procedures followed for public procurement in the event that a risk assessment establishes a specific risk of irregularity, but only to verify whether the public procurement procedures have been respected, not to audit the amounts paid. .
+If breaches of public procurement procedures are observed, it could be difficult or even impossible to quantify the exact impact at operational level; however, a flat rate correction could be applied and an infringement procedure could be launched by the Commission.
 Managing authorities are also expected to take action if they witness such breaches.

 While auditing the calculation method, the Commission will focus on verifying the fulfilment of the different conditions and will not question the reasons for selecting a specific method over another.
-The responsible authorities should keep adequate records of the calculation method and should be able to demonstrate the basis on which the flat rates, standard scales of unit costs or lump sums have been decided.
+The managing authority should keep adequate records of the calculation method and should be able to demonstrate the basis on which the flat rates, standard scales of unit costs or lump sums have been decided.
 The records kept for documenting the calculation method will be subject to the requirements of Article 140 CPR and Article 49 of Regulation (EU) No 1306/2013.

-In the case of combination of options, in addition to the checks required for the individual types of ‘simplified costs’ described above, those responsible for management verifications and audits should verify that parts of expenditure of an operation have not been charged using more than one type of option, thus leading to a double declaration of costs.
+In the case of combination of options, in addition to the checks required for the individual types of ‘simplified costs’ described above, those responsible for management verifications and audits should verify that the methodologies used ensure that parts of expenditure of an operation have not been charged using more than one type of option, thus leading to a double declaration of costs.

 Consequences in terms of financial management…